 Options range from dishes like leek and cheese sausages combined with tomatoes and eggs, three-cheese macaroni, and vegan sausage rolls.
 However, meat lovers usually vote for baguettes with black pudding or bacon, or the ever-popular French toast with bacon and maple syrup.

-Multiple locations, check them on their website.
+For multiple locations, check them on their website.
 You can also order online.

 5. Snax Café